GPT-4o vs Claude vs Gemini: Best AI Model 2026

 My Recommendations

-Use Gemini 2.0 Flash for high-volume, cost-sensitive applications.
-Route complex queries to Claude 3.5 Sonnet or GPT-4o based on the specific task.
+For businesses building AI products: Gemini 2.0 Flash for high-volume, cost-sensitive tasks.
+Route complex queries to Claude Sonnet or GPT-4o depending on the specific task.

 Anurag Sharma